turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 * What areas/concepts are still unclear?
 * What areas/concepts fit in with your professional goals?

-Here is a list of concepts (including some push-yourself learning goals):
-- React
-- Router
-- Asynchronous JS
-- Responsive Design
-  - use media queries and other tools to allow your application to resize to varying screen sizes
-- Testing
-  - Ensure that every view is tested (including all possible renders when dealing with conditional rendering)
-  - Ensure that all possible user flows are tested (happy and sad paths)
-  - Ensure all asynchronous JS is properly stubbed
-- Express (server-side JavaScript)
-- Deployment

-Decide as a team what to focus on.
-Also, please complete the Week 2 Deliverables (found below)
+Decide as a team what to focus on and complete the Week 2 Deliverables (found below), choosing a new feature to implement or a thorough rubric-based refactor.

-Once you have decided on the area to continue learning, decide on a new feature or refactor.

 <section class="call-to-action">
 ### WEEK 2 DELIVERABLES